ansible-provisioning/ansible-provisioning/README.md

   tasks:
   ### Safeguard to protect production systems
-  - local_action: fail msg="System is not set to 'to-be-staged' in CMDB"
+  - local_action: fail msg="Safeguard - System is not set to 'to-be-staged' in CMDB"
     only_if: "'$cmdb_status' != 'to-be-staged'"

   ### Get network facts